rivalee/rivalee_old.github.io/fake-meat.md

 ## Fake meat: some design patterns
-A book containing examples of fake meat, which was shrink-wrapped at a butcher in Clapham.
+A book containing examples of fake meat, which was shrink-wrapped in plastic at a local butcher in Clapham.
 The books were sold at ASP4 at the ICA in December 2018.

 ![](../images/fake_meat_patterns.jpg)